WordPress/wordcamp.org/.docker/readme.md

 1. To start WordCamp docker containers, use:
     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

     The `-d` flag directs Docker to run in background.

 1. To stop the running the Docker containers, use:
     ```bash
-    docker-compose stop
+    docker compose stop
     ```

-   Note that using `docker-compose down` instead will cause the re-provisioning of 3rd-party plugins and themes the next time the containers are started up.
+   Note that using `docker compose down` instead will cause the re-provisioning of 3rd-party plugins and themes the next time the containers are started up.

 1. To open a shell inside the web container, use:
     ```bash
-    docker-compose exec wordcamp.test bash
+    docker compose exec wordcamp.test bash
     ```

     `wordcamp.test` is the name of docker service running `nginx` and `php`. `bash` is the name of command that we want to execute.
 This particular command will give us shell access inside the Docker.